electracoin-ECA/translectra/README.md

 ### Setup Google signup/login

-Since Translectra is dedicated to crowdsourced translations, we found that the most universal and easiest way to manage the authentication process was to focus on authentications via Google accounts.
+Since Translectra is dedicated to crowdsourced translations, we found that the most universal and easiest way to manage the authentication process was only support the signup/login via Google accounts, at least for the current major version.

 You thus need to setup a [Google Developer account](https://console.developers.google.com) if you don't already have one.

 Once it's done, you'll need to setup your credentials, with `https://www.example.com/auth/callback` as authorized redirect URIs.
 You can add `https://localhost/auth/callback` if you want to run it locally.

-You will also need to enable **Google+ API**.
+You will also need to enable the **Google+ API**.

 ### Mandatory environment variables